 Below you will find a great infographic to give you a great overview of the requirements and supplies needed to set up a great Betta tank successfully.

 Now, it may be true that they can “survive” in a tiny cup, but is it the best environment for your betta fish?

 Not at all.

-How Big Should My Betta Tank Be?
+How Big Should A Betta Tank Be?

-The minimum tank size that should be used for a betta fish setup should be at least 2.5 gallons or larger.
+The recommended minimum tank size for Betta Fish should be at least 2.5 gallons or larger.
 A 5 gallon is likely the best size tank for Betta Fish.

-The smaller the tank the more difficult it becomes to maintain a clean environment free of ammonia and toxins.
+The smaller the tank, the more difficult it becomes to maintain a clean environment free of ammonia and toxins.

-A small tank results in less room for error as toxins can build up much faster than a larger aquarium.
+Small tank results in less room for error as toxins can build up much faster than a larger aquarium.
 A small aquarium also requires more frequent water changes and tank cycling.

-The betta fish natural environment is tropical and they do best in aquariums that mimic this environment.
+The betta fish natural environment is tropical, and they do best in aquariums that mimic this environment.